 Talia also played a small part in the Hush story arc, where she provided important information to Bruce, and did so knowing that he was at the time in a relationship with Catwoman.
 While the events of Hush led Batman to temporarily believe that Jason Todd had returned from the dead (in fact it had been Clayface in disguise) this underlay a deeper truth which was that some time ago that Talia had in fact used a Lazarus Pit against her father's wishes to return Jason to life.
 She subsequently helped him get back to health and provided him financial and materiel support to regain his life.
 This was revealed to have happened several years before, shortly after Jason's death.

 It was soon after revealed that Ra’s in fact has another daughter, Nyssa, and that she also had interests in her father’s criminal empire.
 She at first befriended Talia, but then kidnapped her and brainwashed her into killing their father.
 Using a Lazarus Pit, Nyssa killed Talia and resurrected her in rapid succession, which drove Talia to insanity.
 Though Nyssa did eventually succeed in killing their father, it was subsequently revealed that this was in fact part of Ra's' plan, as he had hoped that his death would prompt his daughters to take what he saw as their rightful place as the head of the organization which he had built.
 They both accepted this and Talia disavowed her love for Bruce, mostly as a result of the torture at Nyssa’s hands.
 From then after she considered Bruce her enemy.
 Talia later joined the Secret Society of Super Villains as one of its core members, which was a plan concocted by Nyssa.
-However, Nyssa was then killed by Cassandra Cain, with the control of League of Assassins passing to Talia
+However, Nyssa was then killed by Cassandra Cain, with the control of League of Assassins passing to Talia.

 During the events of One Year Later Talia had absolute control of the criminal empire.
 She also resurfaced in Bruce’s life and revealed that they had a son, Damian.
 Although it was true that Damian was Bruce's son, Talia only introduced them as a matter of deception, hoping that Batman would be distracted while Talia kidnapped the British Prime Minister.
 However, Damian made a lasting impression on Bruce, leading to him accepting Damian as his son, though Damian remained with the League for a short while after.

 During the story arc the Resurrection of Ra’s al Ghul, Talia played a major role.
 The White Ghost, a servant of the League of Assassins, had long been preparing a Lazarus Pit for Damian, that was meant to transfer Ra's' consciousness to Damian’s body.
 It was revealed that Ra’s had never truly been dead, but that his body was in a weakened state, necessitating a replacement.
 Once Talia discovered Ra's' plans, however, she allowed Damian to escape, although she was subsequently imprisoned.
 Unknown to her, Batman had been tracking the White Ghost and he freed Talia upon discovering her.
 Damian was left ostensibly in the care of Dick Grayson and Tim Drake in Gotham while Bruce and Talia pursued the White Ghost, but Tim and Damian were soon captured.
 Meanwhile Bruce and Talia were forced to fend off some members from Ra’s organization.
 They also shared a moment of intimacy reminiscent of their long since past relationship when Bruce was required to provide medical care to her.
 The two eventually discovered the hiding place of Ra’s but were soon captured.
 Bruce was then offered a choice between either Tim or Damian to be sacrificed in the Lazarus Pit.
 Instead Bruce informed Ra's that he would take him to the Fountain of Life in Nanda Parbat.
 They were forced to battle the Sensei, who revealed himself as Ra’s father.
 During the battle between the Sensei and Batman, Talia freed both Tim and Damian.
 Tim contemplated going into a Lazarus Pit anyway as he might be reunited with his parents, but Dick intervened.
 Talia then led them to Nanda Parbat.
 The entire group of heroes managed to confront Ra’s and stop him from taking Damian’s body.
-He subsequently takes over the body of the White Ghost who was in actuality Ra's' son.
+He subsequently took over the body of the White Ghost, who was in actuality Ra's' son.
 With the finally resurrected Ra’s a large melee battle commenced, with Talia choosing to fight on the side of the heroes.
 She afterward disappeared with Damian.

 During Final Crisis she was once again seen as a member of the Secret Society of Super Villains, this time under the leadership of Libra.
 She also appeared briefly with Damian during the Battle for the Cowl following the apparent death of Bruce.
 She then created Leviathan, a criminal organization which used a mind control substance to create absolute loyalty among her followers, to oppose Batman Incorporated.
 She also disowned Damian when he chose to stay with Batman instead of the League and placed a $500 million bounty on him, leading to him being attacked by assassins.
-The events of Leviathan lead to the death of Damian at the hands of his clone, The Heretic, which Talia had created.
+The events of Leviathan led to the death of Damian at the hands of his clone, The Heretic, which Talia had created.
 Talia later beheaded The Heretic.

 Talia's reign of terror was brought to an end when Kathy Webb-Kane shot her in the head, though she was later resurrected as seen in "Robin Rises."